 Joint-It – a modern solution

 There is a plethora of products that are excellent for keeping weeds at bay.
-From chemicals, to tools to jointing compounds.
+From chemicals to tools to jointing compounds.
 And it is these that we will focus on here.
-Jointing compounds are resin-based sand product which are brushed into the gaps between your slabs which then sets rock solid over 24 hours.
-It provides a firm joint between your paving slabs that are much more effective in stopping weeds than a purely cement based option.
+Jointing compounds are a resin-based sand product that is brushed into the gaps between your slabs which then sets rock solid over 24 hours.
+It provides a firm joint between your paving slabs that are much more effective in stopping weeds than a purely cement-based option.

 It can be a fantastic option to scrape the time-weakened cement from between your slabs and replace them with a resin-based compound such as Joint-It simple.
 Not only will it improve the look of your patio immediately, but it will provide a new, strengthened, weed-resistant (although not entirely, remember!) joint for your slabs in as little time as a single afternoon.
 It is a good option to consider.

 Traditional methods to help remove and stop weeds